Study of the photon's pole structure in the noncommutative Schwinger model: Conclusion

 \section{Conclusion}

 In this paper, we have concentrated on the mass spectrum of the noncommutative Schwinger model with Euclidean signature at higher loops.
-It is demonstrated that the Schwinger mass receives no noncommutative corrections to all orders. \\To prove this in a perturbative method, we have used the light-cone gauge to simplify the Lagrangian form.
+It is demonstrated that the Schwinger mass receives no noncommutative corrections at all orders.

+To prove this in a perturbative method, we have used the light-cone gauge to simplify the Lagrangian form.
 In this gauge, only the fermion-photon vertex remains and consequently the fermionic loops contribute to our calculations.
-Having fixed the gauge, the study of the non-planar sectors of the photon self energy at three-loop and all-loop order has been performed.
-At three-loop, the non-planar parts of the photon self energy were analyzed.
-Since the non-planar phase factor, appeared in Feynman integrals, is independent of the fermionic loop momentum, the corresponding loop integral is easily evaluated.
-This analysis showed that the contributions from the non-planar graphs are zero.
-Hence, the commutative mass spectrum does not change at this order.
-Then, the three-loop calculation was extended to all orders.
-Analogously to three-loop level, the non-planar phase factor is independent of the fermionic loop momentum and the resulting integral vanishes.
-This proves that the Schwinger mass remains intact up to all orders in the noncommutative space.
+Having fixed the gauge, the study of the noncommutative sector of the photon self-energy at two- , three-, and all-loop order has been performed.
+At two- and three-loop level, the noncommutative parts of the photon self-energy were analyzed.
+Since the noncommutative phase factor appearing in Feynman integrals is independent of the fermionic-loop momentum, the corresponding loop integral is easily evaluated.
+This analysis showed that the contributions from the $\theta$-dependent graphs are zero.
+Hence, the commutative mass spectrum does not change at these orders.
+Then, the calculation of Sect.
+III was extended to all orders.
+Similar to two- and three-loop level, the noncommutative phase factor is independent of the fermionic-loop momentum and the resulting integral vanishes.
+This proves that the Schwinger mass remains intact at all orders in the noncommutative space.

 The technique applied for computing the trace of the fermionic loops inspired us to study the relevant one-loop effective action.
-As a consequence, the exact one-loop effective action in the light-cone gauge with no noncommutative corrections was obtained.
+As a consequence, the exact one-loop effective action in the light-cone gauge with no noncommutative corrections was obtained. \\ Using the arguments of Sects.
+III and IV, it is possible to extend the analysis of the one-loop effective action to all loops.
+It is easily shown that the all-loop photon's effective action, similar to one-loop effective action, does not also receive noncommutative corrections.
+Although we have investigated in this paper only the photon sector, it would be interesting to do a similar analysis for the fermion self-energy and running of the coupling constant, in which case noncommutativity corrections are expected to appear.